iherman/r2epub/README.md

 ### Client-side processing

 The module has also been “browserified” and can be run on the client side, i.e., within a browser.
-A simple form, using the `url`, `respec`,  `publishDate`, `specStatus`, `addSectionLinks`, and `maxTocLevel` entries, can be used to trigger the necessary event handler: [[submit]].
+A simple form, using the `url`, `respec`,  `publishDate`, `specStatus`, `addSectionLinks`, and `maxTocLevel` entries, can be used to trigger the necessary event handler: [submit](https://iherman.github.io/r2epub/typedoc/modules/_browser_.html#submit).
 The form has been made available through [an online HTML file](https://iherman.github.io/r2epub/client.html).

 ### Use as a typescript/node package through an API